 To ensure that the acrylic paint stays on fabric for as long as possible, be sure to wash your fabric on your washing machine’s gentle cycle with fabric softener and hang it to dry.
 Also, be sure to use cold water especially for darker fabrics.

 This is my favorite way to protect painted fabric and keep it looking like it was freshly painted for years to come.
 Because of this technique, you can use your DIY fabric paint not only on white t-shirts but other project types like curtains, duvet covers, pillow cases, throw pillows, terry cloth robes, and wall art as you will see below.

 Best Acrylic Paint Fabric Medium

-There are several fabric mediums on the market but the Martha Steward Fabric Medium (click here for the current price) is the only one that can be mixed with any brand of acrylic paint.
-Paints mixed with the Martha Steward Fabric Medium hold up to washing time and time again.
+There are several fabric mediums on the market but the Delta Fabric Medium (click here for the current price) is the only one that can be mixed with any brand of acrylic paint.
+Paints mixed with the Delta Fabric Medium hold up to washing time and time again.
 Also, I haven’t seen any color fading as the medium is very opaque.
 Last it makes the painted area very soft, almost like the painted portions are just part of the fabric.

 How to Make Framed Wall Art with Fabric

 In this tutorial, I’ll show you how to make acrylic fabric paint from acrylic paint for some framed butterfly wall art!
 I’ve actually had these hanging in my office for some time but figured it was time to do a tutorial on them because every time someone comes into my office, they are the first thing they notice – which surprises me because I thought the first thing they would notice would be the desk made out of a door.